openmcp-project/docs/docs/operators/01-boostrapping.md

 docker run --rm  -v ./config:/config -v ./kubeconfigs:/kubeconfigs ghcr.io/openmcp-project/images/openmcp-bootstrapper:${OPENMCP_BOOTSTRAPPER_VERSION} manage-deployment-repo --git-config /config/git-config.yaml --kubeconfig /kubeconfigs/platform.kubeconfig --extra-manifest-dir /config/extra-manifests /config/bootstrapper-config.yaml
 ```

 See the `--extra-manifest-dir` parameter that points to the folder containing the extra manifest file created in the previous step.
-All manifest files in this folder will be added to the Kustomization used by FluxCD to deploy openMCP to the Kind cluster.
+All manifest files in this folder will be added to the Kustomization used by FluxCD to deploy openMCP to the Shoot cluster.

 The git repository should now be updated: